jonathancyu/prov-dp/README.md

 - `batch_perturb.py` - Run the graph processing pipeline multiple times across different permutations of differential privacy settings.
 - `preprocess.py` - Convert provenance graphs into trees
 - `tree_stats.py` - Generate statistics and figures from the graph-to-tree conversion process.
+- `json_to_csv.py` - Convert json graph to csv format for input into the GNN
 ## src.graphson
 This package contains simple Pydantic models used to serialize graphs to and from json.